1st Intl Healthcare Week Held To Promote Hong Kong As Leading Healthcare Hub - UrduPoint

 1st Int'l Healthcare Week Held To Promote Hong Kong As Leading Healthcare Hub

 HONG KONG, Nov.
-1 (UrduPoint / Pakistan Point News - 1st Nov, 2022 ) --:Leveraging Hong Kong's strategic role as an innovation and investment hub for the healthcare sector in Asia, the first International Healthcare Week kicked off here on Tuesday.
+4 (UrduPoint / Pakistan Point News - 4th Nov, 2022 ) --::Leveraging Hong Kong's strategic role as an innovation and investment hub for the healthcare sector in Asia, the first International Healthcare Week kicked off here on Friday.

 Driven by the Hong Kong Trade Development Council (HKTDC), the International Healthcare Week, which will run through Nov.
 15, is expected to bring together a wide array of healthcare-related conferences and networking events to promote Hong Kong as a leading healthcare hub.